wduraes/Workshops/IoT E2E/readme.md

 Our end goal with this event is to create an End-to-end Iot solution that involves an IoT device sending telemetry data to a Raspberry Pi acting as a Server.

+This content was based on the amazing work of the guy with th Swiss accent, Andreas Spiess in [this](https://www.youtube.com/watch?v=JdV4x925au0) video on [his YouTube channel](https://www.youtube.com/channel/UCu7_D0o48KbfhpEohoP7YSQ).

 ![IoT End to end](resources/e2e.png)

 The picture above shows: